tigerwill90/fox/README.md

 **Path auto-correction:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router can remove superfluous path elements like `../` or `//` and automatically redirect the client if the cleaned path match a handler (disable by default).

+Of course, you can also register custom `NotFound` and `MethodNotAllowed` handlers.

 ## Getting started
 ### Installation